Warbo/chriswarbo-net/unfinished/falsifying_myself.md

                             && runDelayOr False (diff <$> normalEq x y) n
 ```

+Now we can generate extensionally-equal values, an expression to plug them into,
+and a `Path`{.haskell} describing where to plug them in, filtered such that they
+both reduce to a `Normal`{.haskell}.
+However, one problem remains: we have no
+idea how much `Fuel`{.haskell} will be needed to find when those swapped-out
+expressions begin to agree.
+We can re-use our double-negative trick of being
+"not unequal":

 ```{.haskell pipe="./show"}
 extEqCannotBeDistinguished = testProperty "extEqCannotBeDistinguished" $ do
   -- Use the smart generator 90% of the time, allow 10% to be unconstrained